Subpolynomial trace reconstruction for random strings and arbitrary deletion probability: Related work

-In \cite{HMPW08} it is shown that $\exp(O(n^{1/2} \log n))$ traces suffice for reconstruction with high probability with worst case input.
+It is shown by \cite{HMPW08} that $\exp(O(n^{1/2} \log n))$ traces suffice for reconstruction with high probability with worst case input.
 This was improved to $\exp(O(n^{1/3}))$ independently by De, O'Donnell, and Servedio \cite{DOS16} and by Nazarov and Peres \cite{NP16}.
 Until the current work, the average case upper bound was equal to the worst case upper bound for $q\geq 1/2$.
-The techniques developed in \cite{DOS16,NP16} are applied in the current work and in \cite{PZ17} to certain shorter substrings of our random string.
+The techniques developed by \cite{DOS16,NP16} are applied in the current work and the work of \cite{PZ17} to certain shorter substrings of our random string.

-The best lower bounds for the number of required traces are $\Omega(\log^2 n)$ (McGregor, Price and Vorotnikova \cite{MPV14}) in the average case and $\Omega(n)$ in the worst case (\cite{BKKM04}).
-Trace reconstruction for the setting which allows insertions and substitution in addition to deletions was considered in \cite{KM05}, \cite{VS08}, \cite{DOS16}, and \cite{NP16}.
+A lower bound of $\Omega(\log^2 n)$ was obtained in the average case in \cite{MPV14}, and a lower bound of $\Omega(n)$ was obtained in the worst case in \cite{BKKM04}.
+These bounds were improved to $\Omega(\log^{9/4}n/\sqrt{\log\log n})$ and $\Omega(n^{5/4}/\sqrt{\log n})$, respectively, by Holden and Lyons \cite{HL20}, and further to $\Omega(\log^{5/2} n/(\log\log n)^7)$ and $\Omega(n^{3/2}/\log^7 n)$ by Chase \cite{chase}.
+Trace reconstruction for the setting which allows insertions and substitution in addition to deletions was considered in \cite{KM05,VS08,DOS16,NP16}.
 We refer to the introduction of \cite{DOS16} and the survey \cite{M09} for further background on the deletion channel.